 The signs are everywhere.
 Houses and yards are adorned with twinkling lights and plastic snowmen.
 Stores festively display Christmas decorations and the latest must-have items of the season.
 Our mailboxes are bursting forth with invitations to gift exchanges, tasting parties, and other holiday festivities.
 At long last that magical season is upon us.
 But wait!
-It’s mid-November and there are still have fall leaves in the yard.
-I haven’t even planned my Thanksgiving meal yet?
+It’s mid-November I still have fall leaves in my yard and a pumpkin on my porch.
+I haven’t even planned our Thanksgiving meal yet?
 How did it get to be the Christmas season already?

 That’s easy.
-The retailing powers that be long ago decided that the more shopping days in the Christmas (or as it in now known, “holiday”) season, the more people will shop.
-The lines that begin forming outside some large chain stores before the pumpkin pie is even off the Thanksgiving table, prove the retailers are right.
+The retailing powers that be have decided long age that the more shopping days there are in the Christmas (or as it in now known, holiday) season, the more people will shop.
+The lines that begin forming outside some large chain stores before the pumpkin pie is even off the Thanksgiving table, prove that the retailers are right.

 Don’t get me wrong.
 I’m not suggesting we shouldn’t enjoy Christmas treats, shop, or purchase quality bedding at drastically reduced prices.
 I’m simply saying that as Christians, perhaps it would be more appropriate to look to the life of our savior and to the traditions of the Christian faith (rather than to corporate CEO’s and ad executives) as a guide for observing our holidays – at least our religious holidays.

 Since the holiday season is the time when manufacturers and retailers do their best business, they have a vested interest in dictating exactly how we observe the moment in history when God became man.
 They want us to prepare for Holiest events in human history by shopping and shopping and shopping and shopping and shopping!
 However, to truly prepare our hearts and minds for the coming of the Lord, let’s consider how people used to do this before they had the benefit of Wal Mart to help them.